Oneflow-Inc/libai/docs/source/tutorials/basics/Train_and_Eval_Command_Line.md

 ### Training & Partial Evaluation

-If the evaluation process is time consuming, you can set the parameter `train.evaluation.eval_iter` in your `config.py` to a smaller number such as 20, which can make the evaluation process faster by only using part of the testset.
+If the evaluation process is time consuming, you can set the parameter `train.evaluation.eval_iter` in your `config.py` to a smaller number such as 20, which can make the evaluation process faster by using only part of the testset.
 You can also set the parameter by the command line directly :

-> NOTE: the eval metric will be calculated by part of testing dataset
+**Note:** the eval metric will be calculated by part of testing dataset.

 ```shell
 bash tools/train.sh \